ozaik/Advanced-Evil-Tower/README.md

 - **View all active sessions** - See real-time list of running browser containers with auto-refresh every 5 seconds
 - **Monitor session details** - Container name, session ID, allowlist hosts, start URL, creation time
 - **Authentication status** - Track Google, Microsoft, and Facebook login status for each session
-- **Open sessions** - Click "Open Session" to view any active browser in a new tab
+- **⚠️ Open sessions** - Click "Open Session" to view any active browser in a new tab, including authenticated sessions
 - **Manage sessions** - Delete individual sessions or bulk delete all sessions
 - **Custom settings** - Configure default start URL and allowlist hosts for new sessions
 - **Session analytics** - View session duration and last accessed time

+> **Privacy Warning**: The "Open Session" feature allows administrators to access users' authenticated browser sessions in real-time.
+This provides complete visibility into user activity, including logged-in accounts and personal data.
+This feature is intended for educational purposes and security research only.

 ## 📡 API Reference